 It is the most common cause of heel pain and approximately 10% of people will be affected by plantar fasciitis at some point in their life.
-The incidence is higher in women than in men and individuals aged between 40 and 60 years are at the highest risk.
+The incidence is higher in women than in men, with individuals between the ages of 40 and 60 years at the highest risk.

-There are several factors that are associated with plantar fasciitis and thought to be involved in causing the condition such as:
+There are several factors that are associated with plantar fasciitis and are thought to be involved in causing the condition, such as:

 - Long periods of time standing up